bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 * CONFIG_AFS_FS, the Andrew File System, will not work with 64K memory pages.

 The rule of thumb I have had to follow when encountering "weird" issues is to try compiling the kernel with the least number of debugs and optional features turned on as possible.

-TODO : But probably not
+### TODO : (But probably not)
 Here are some components that I *could* have put some effort into but they weren't part of the original Seagate Central so I didn't bother.

+#### Power Management
-Power Management : In this Kernel there's no ability to suspend or to power down one of the CPUs during low CPU usage.
+In this kernel there's no ability to suspend or to power down one of the CPUs during low CPU usage.
 It's possible to implement but in my experience a file server needs to be ready to go 100% of the time so it's probably not a feature that would get much use.

-64K to 4K block size : This project supports the 64K block sizes on the Seagate Central data partition by supporting non standard memory page table sizes of 64K.
+#### 64K to 4K block size conversion procedure
+This project supports the 64K block sizes on the Seagate Central data partition by supporting a non standard memory page table size of 64K.

 An alternative route would have been to create a guide for converting the user data volume in the Seagate Central from 64K block size to a standard 4K block size.
 That way none of the 64K PAGE_SIZE work be necessary, however that would have meant the kernel would not be "slot-in" as such.

-A confession
+#### Jumbo Ethernet Frames
+Jumbo Ethernet frames allow devices to transmit frames that contain more than the standard data payload of 1500 bytes.
+This is in order to be able to reduce the packet header transmission and processing overhead associated with transmitting each packet.

+I have never come across any home or small enterprise that uses Jumbo Ethernet frames.
+One important reason for this is because Jumbo Ethernet frames are not supported over Wifi.
+Jumbo frames only work over hard Ethernet connections where all the infrastructure between the server and client (switches and routers) support it.
+In lower end networks, like the ones where a Seagate Central would typically be deployed, it's not certain that all the networking infrastructure would have this capability.

+Jumbo frames only have a noticeable impact in contexts where gigabytes of data are *constantly* flowing over a hard ethernet network and where microseconds count.

+I see some internet documentation claiming that you can get up to 30% performance improvement with Jumbo Frames enabled however my opinion is that this would only apply in a few rare corner cases.
+One example might be if a network were running using a shared half duplex 10Mbps Ethernet link rather than the modern standards of full duplex 100Mbps and 1Gbps.
+It might also apply if you were using quite ancient and underpowered Ethernet switching equipment that was being overwhelmed by a flood of frames, or did not use the modern "Cut Through" switching technique that is enabled in virtually all switching equipment made this century.

+####  USB On-The-Go (OTG) support.
+I'm confident that the Seagate Central doesn't actually support this however it is functionality that was include in the original Seagate Central Kernel.

+USB On-The-Go (OTG) is a mechanism whereby a USB "Device" like a smart phone can act as a USB "Host" so that it can connect to other USB devices like a storage drive or a keyboard.
+Presumably in the context of the Seagate Central, it would let the NAS act as a "Device" that could connect to a "Host" like a Phone or PC.
+This way the Phone or PC could directly access the data stored on the NAS via the USB connection.

+I'm confident that the Seagate Central doesn't have this kind of capability because it isn't noted in the Seagate Central documentation and I cannot find any examples online of this kind of functionality being used with a Seagate Central.
+In addition there doesn't seem to be any method to configure or customize this feature, such as which user's Data folder would be made available over the OTG connection and so forth.

+I'm not brave enough to test this functionality by plugging my Seagate Central into my PC or Phone via a reversed polarity male to male USB cable because I'm scared that I'll end up frying something!!

+If anyone has actually used this kind of functionality on a Seagate Central then I'd be interested to hear about it and _exactly_ how you got it to work.

+#### PCI, SDHCI, XHCI, and other hardware components not used by the Seagate Central

+The Cavium CNS3420 CPU, which the Seagate Central is based on, supports a range of different hardware bus types and devices however the Seagate Central does not make use of all of these.

+I've focused my efforts on only porting over support for the hardware components that are present on the Seagate Central Single Hard Drive NAS.

+## Final thoughts
+I acknowledge that I haven't done things in the most elegant manner with these patches and code.
+For example there are a lot of "#ifdef" statements introduced into some core kernel source files that get things working, but aren't necessarily very graceful.
+For these reasons I don't plan to make any effort to submit these patches to the mainline Linux kernel.
+I also don't make any commitment to maintain this project going forward as future linux versions beyond v5.x are released.

-I don't profess to fully comprehend every piece of code I've ported over in order to get this kernel working.
+I confess that I haven't always fully comprehended every piece of code I've ported over in order to get this project working.
 It may be that there are flaws in the original code that I've blindly pulled over.
-It may well be that there are flaws that I've created myself through ignorance, ack of care or lack of understanding.
-My goal was simply to "get things working".
+It may be that there are flaws that I've created myself through lack of understanding.
+As I mentioned, my goal was simply to "get things working".

-Please do not use this code in a mission critical system or in a system that people's health or well being depends on.
+Since this is the case, I would suggest that you **do not use the products of this project in a mission critical system or in a system that people's health or safety depends on**.

-I'm not going to attempt to get any of this code ported to mainline linux because I have no plans to volunteer to be it's maintainer and given how old the Seagate Central platform is, I don't think there's going to be a substantial demand for it.
+That being said, I've **not encountered any problems involving data corruption or abrupt loss of connectivity** while testing this kernel myself.

+Hopefully these instructions can serve as a template for upgrading the linux kernel on other Linux based embedded NAS equipment.
+In particular the 64K page size additions will hopefully prove useful for other armv6 based NAS equipment.

+Finally I learned a great deal about Linux, arm32 and embedded systems while writing this guide.
+Please read these instructions with the understanding that I am still in the process of learning.
+I trust that this project will help others to learn as well.